sakibjunaed/ECE444-F2022-Lab6/README.md

 ## Pros and Cons of TDD

-Pros:
+Pros: <br>
-Automation: Allows developers test features automatically without having to do each test manually, which can be time consuming and have errors
+Automation: Allows developers test features automatically without having to do each test manually, which can be time consuming and have errors <br>
-Quality of Code: You will be writing code to pass the tests, and this ensures that your code is functional and optimized Prevent bugs: As you write small chunks of code you are constantly testing it.
-This is better than writing a big chunk and testing it all at the end and failing alot
+Quality of Code: You will be writing code to pass the tests, and this ensures that your code is functional and optimized <br>
+Prevent bugs: As you write small chunks of code you are constantly testing it.
+This is better than writing a big chunk and testing it all at the end and failing alot <br>

-Cons:
+Cons:<br>
-Slows down development: Planning and writing test cases is time consuming, taking time away from developers to make progress on implementing functionality
+Slows down development: Planning and writing test cases is time consuming, taking time away from developers to make progress on implementing functionality<br>
-Performance: Running large amount of test cases can take alot of time and resources Bad tests: Tests may not be rigrourous or contain bugs themselves, so just because your code passes the tests, it doesn't guarantee that it performs as expected.
+Performance: Running large amount of test cases can take alot of time and resources<br>
+Bad tests: Tests may not be rigrourous or contain bugs themselves, so just because your code passes the tests, it doesn't guarantee that it performs as expected. <br>